 Our plan covers an annual routine physical exam in addition to the Medicare-covered Annual Wellness Visit.
-Benefit is limited to one annual routine physical exam per calendar year.
+Benefit is limited to one annual routine physical

-The annual routine physical exam allows you to seek a separate visit with your physician to discuss general health questions or issues without presentation of a specific chief complaint and includes a comprehensive review of systems and physical examination.
+What you must pay when you get Services that are covered for you these services exam per calendar year. \$0 copay for the annual physical exam.
+The annual routine physical exam allows you to seek a OUT OF NETWORK separate visit with your physician to discuss general \$0 copay for the annual physical health questions or issues without presentation of a specific chief complaint and includes a comprehensive exam. review of systems and physical examination.
 This exam does not include lab or diagnostic testing.